MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app-idp.md

 ---
-title: Deploy Conditional Access App Control for custom apps with third-party identity providers
+title: Deploy Conditional Access App Control for custom apps with non-Microsoft identity providers
-description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control reverse proxy features for any apps using third-party identity providers ms.date: 06/14/2021 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control reverse proxy features for any apps using non-Microsoft identity providers ms.date: 06/14/2021 ms.topic: how-to
 ---
-# Onboard and deploy Conditional Access App Control for custom apps with third-party IdP
+# Deploy Conditional Access App Control for custom apps with non-Microsoft IdP

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 Session controls in Microsoft Defender for Cloud Apps can be configured to work with any web apps.
 This article describes how to onboard and deploy custom line-of-business apps, non-featured SaaS apps, and on-premise apps hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls.
 It provides steps to route app sessions from other IdP solutions to Defender for Cloud Apps.
-For Azure AD, see [Onboard and deploy Conditional Access App Control for custom apps using Azure Active Directory](proxy-deployment-any-app.md).
+For Azure AD, see [Deploy Conditional Access App Control for custom apps using Azure Active Directory](proxy-deployment-any-app.md).

 For a list of apps that are featured by Defender for Cloud Apps to work out-of-the-box, see [Protect apps with Defender for Cloud Apps Conditional Access App Control](proxy-intro-aad.md#featured-apps).